zama-ai/tfhe-rs/tfhe/docs/getting_started/security_and_cryptography.md

 # LWE Ciphertexts

-Although there are many kinds of ciphertexts in TFHE, all the encrypted values in TFHE.rs are mainly stored as LWE ciphertexts.
+Although there are many kinds of ciphertexts in TFHE, all the encrypted values in TFHE-rs are mainly stored as LWE ciphertexts.

 The security of TFHE relies on the LWE problem which stands for Learning With Errors.
 The problem is believed to be secure against quantum attacks.